ademin/yaTranslator/README.md

 # Introduction

 The VIM is a great tool for editing text.
-Even more, it can become more valuable and attractive tool with the ability of translation text on the fly.
+Even more, it can become more valuable and attractive tool with the ability of translating text on the fly.
-Just imagine that it whould allow you to select text, use several key presses and get the text translated to another language shown in a separate window.
+Just imagine that it whould allow you to select a text, use several key presses and get the text translated to another language shown in a separate window.
 This is what the yaTranslator plugin created for.
-It helps translate text inside VIM with the power of the Yandex.Translate service.
+It helps translate a text inside VIM with the power of the Yandex.Translate service.

 ![Demo Screenshot](screenshot.png)